Arseney300/phoenix/README.md

 If you don't like unclear ID and want to create your self identificator, you can registrate in service and create any free ID, size of ID and kind of simbols  -- not limited.

-# how to install server side:
+# Server side:
+Creating with using cppcms framework [GitHub Pages](https://github.com/artyom-beilis/cppcms)

 Dependencies:
 cppcms(1.2.0 and newer)
 cppdb(1.0.0 and newer)